golanpiyush/vibeflow/README.md

 ---

 > [!WARNING]
 > **VibeFlow is exclusively available through official channels listed in this repository.** Any versions found on third-party app stores, random websites, or unofficial sources are not affiliated with me and may be harmful.
-For your security, only download from our official releases and immediately uninstall any suspicious clones.
+For your security, only download from my official releases and immediately uninstall any suspicious clones.

 ## ✨ What is VibeFlow?